gembarrett/coconduct-builder/specs.md

   - community name (can separate into offline name and online name)
   - website
   - happy to be added to list of users?
+- generate super-short version (e.g. for inclusion in intro speech/project description)
+- also generate short and long versions for display

 ## Common elements of CoConducts
-- specify which type of complaints will not be acted on (reverse-isms)
+- specify which type of complaints will not be acted on (basic list, e.g. reverse-isms, with ability to add others)
-- some examples of unacceptable behaviour
+- specific examples of unacceptable behaviour (basic list, e.g. sexual imagery, with ability to add others)
 - specify which areas of community it will be applied to:
   - online spaces: wiki, blog, mailing lists, forums, repos, other [specify]
-  - offline spaces: meetups, workshops, parties, conference venue, talks, other [specify]
+  - offline spaces: meetups, workshops, social events, conference venue, talks, other [specify]
+- consequences of CoConduct violations (basic info, e.g. asked to refrain, with ability to add others)
+- consequences of repeated violations (basic info, e.g. asked to leave after 2 violations, with ability to add others)
+- process for reporting
+- process for handling reports
+- response team:
+  - name of team (e.g. Awesome Conference Event Team)
+  - community Twitter account (DMs open?)
+  - community email address
+  - how to recognise members in offline spaces (shirt colour, )
+  - members:
+    - name
+    - email
+    - Twitter handle
+    - phone number